*All Orders 4/19-4/27 Will Ship 4/28*

 It’s great for cooking and even better tasting.

-Antioxidant filled, this healthy fat should be in everyone’s kitchen.
+Antioxidant-filled, this healthy fat should be in everyone’s kitchen.

-So next time someone asks you “Why is olive oil good for you?”, tell them its part of a balanced diet!
+So next time someone asks you, “Why is olive oil good for you?”, tell them it’s part of a balanced diet!

 You’ll be doing yourself (and your heart) a favor by choosing olive oil.